dagraham/tklr-dgraham/README.md

 - 12:00-17:59 _afternoon_
 - 18:00-23:59 _evening_

 If the busy period for an event overlaps one or more of these periods then those periods are tentatively colored green.
 If the busy periods for two events overlap within one or more periods, then those periods are colored red to indicate the conflict.
-E.g., the red _evening_ cell for Monday, reflects the conflict between the reminders tagged _d_ and _e_
+E.g., the red _afternoon_ cell for Wednesday, reflects the conflict between the reminders tagged _g_ and _h_

 Pressing _g_ displays the details for that reminder.